The best dummies for soothing your baby: Tried and tested by parents and babies

 Won Bronze at the Mother&Baby Awards 2022 for Best Product For A Newborn

-One of our parent reviewers, Louise, said she would definitely recommend this product.
+our parent reviewer, Louise, said she would definitely recommend this product.
 "The fact it is orthodontically approved is reassuring and reduces the hesitation factor against trying dummies.
 The glow-in-the-dark element is fantastic, too, making it very easy to ease a waking child by quickly finding the soother without having to turn on any light and disturb everyone.
 The case is really useful for sterilisation, storage and transportation."

 Read the full Philips Avent Soothers, 0-6m Ultra Air Night Soother review.